nicholasadamou/set-me-up/README.md

 I primarily install the Rust toolchain because I like to use the `cargo` package manager.
 I then can gain access to an easy install of [`topgrade`](https://github.com/r-darwish/topgrade) which simply _upgrades all the things_ on your Linux or Mac OS system.

 #### [terminal](.dotfiles/modules/terminal)

+Configures an upgraded version of `bash`, version 5.

 Configures `fish` with sane `fish` options and provides you with a list of useful plugins managed via [Fisherman](https://fisherman.github.io) and [Oh-My-Fish](https://github.com/oh-my-fish/oh-my-fish).